Athletics Advising

 Second Year and Beyond

 Students in their second year and beyond who have declared a major are assigned an advisor within their major.
 (Per NCAA regulations and University requirements, student-athletes must declare a major by the beginning of their third year or when they have earned 75 credits, whichever comes first.)
 This may be a faculty or staff advisor, depending on the academic unit.
-To find your advisor and make an appointment, login to Inspire.
+To find your advisor and make an appointment, login to My4D.
 If you're not sure whom to contact about advising in your major, start here.

 Graduate Advising